Optimal transport and control of an active particle near a plane wall: Optimal active transport near a wall

 \subsection{Optimal protocols and work cost near the wall}

-We first examine the passive case $\alpha = 0$ (middle row of Fig.~\ref{fig:protocol_grid}).
-At $H_0 = 10$ the optimised protocol is nearly indistinguishable from the bulk prediction.
+In this section, we study the optimal protocols for transport away from the wall.
+We first examine the away protocol for the passive case $\alpha = 0$ (middle row of Fig.~\ref{fig:protocol_grid}).
+At $H_0 = 10$ the optimized protocol is nearly indistinguishable from the bulk prediction.
 Deviations increase as $H_0$ decreases.
-At $H_0 = 2$, where the Brenner correction substantially reduces the mobility, the deviations are pronounced: the initial jump at $t = 0$ grows substantially, the interior slope is much flatter than the linear bulk ramp, and the protocol terminates with a steeper rise near $t = t_f$.
+At $H_0 = 2$, where the Brenner correction, see Eq.\eqref{eq:brenner}, substantially reduces the mobility of the particle, the deviations are pronounced: the initial jump at $t = 0$ grows substantially, the interior slope is much flatter than the linear bulk ramp, and the protocol terminates with a steeper rise near $t = t_f$.

-The physical origin of this distortion is transparent.
-Near the wall the particle lags further behind the trap centre because the reduced mobility limits its response to the applied force.
-The optimal protocol compensates by front-loading a large initial jump to build up a restoring force, then slowing the trap in the interior so that the force-displacement product integrated over time, which determines $\langle W \rangle$, is reduced.
-The bulk linear protocol, assuming uniform drag throughout, does not account for this position-dependent resistance and is therefore suboptimal near the wall.
+The physical origin of this deviation from the bulk protocol can be understood as follows.
+The bulk protocol, assuming uniform drag throughout, does not account for this position-dependent mobility of the particle and is therefore suboptimal near the wall.
+Near the wall the particle lags further behind the trap center because the reduced mobility limits its response to the applied force.
+The optimal protocol compensates by front-loading a large initial jump and slowing the trap in the interior so that the force-displacement product integrated over time, which determines $\langle W \rangle$, is reduced.
+Thus, the wall-induced corrections to mobility alters the protocol in non-trivial way.

-The pseudo colormap of Fig.~\ref{fig:heatmaps_away} summarises these trends across the full parameter space for $H_0 \in [1.5, 6.5]$.
-Fig.~\ref{fig:heatmaps_away}a shows that $\langle W \rangle_{GA}$ increases monotonically as $H_0$ decreases, confirming that wall proximity always incurs an energetic penalty.
+The pseudo-color-map of Fig.~\ref{fig:heatmaps_away} summarises these trends across the full parameter space for $H_0 \in [1.5, 6.5]$.
+Fig.~\ref{fig:heatmaps_away}a shows that $\langle W \rangle $ increases monotonically as $H_0$ decreases, confirming that wall proximity always incurs an energetic penalty.
 Fig.~\ref{fig:heatmaps_away}b shows $\Delta W\%$ (Eq.~\ref{eq:deltaw}) for the passive case; the magnitude grows as the wall is approached and falls to near zero as $H_0 \to \infty$, consistent with the protocol shapes in Fig.~\ref{fig:protocol_grid}.